hpc2n/intro-linux/docs/patterns.md

 ## Regular Expressions

-Regular Expressions are a type of globbing patterns that are used when you are working with text.
+Regular Expressions are a type of patterns that are used when you are working with text.

 Regular Expressions can be used with commands like ``grep``, ``find`` and many others.